-The primary objective of the Master Brewers Certificate Program is to enable students to become knowledgeable, thoughtful, accomplished and professional practical brewers who are eagerly sought by employers in today's brewing industry.
+The Master Brewers Certificate Program enables students to become knowledgeable, thoughtful, accomplished and professional practical brewers who are eagerly sought by employers in today's brewing industry.
 Upon completion of the program, you will be prepared to:

 - Evaluate and select raw materials for specific brewing objectives and product qualities.
 Efficiently and safely operate the brewhouse for wort production.
 Manage yeast and fermentation to meet product objectives, and finish and package the product to contemporary standards of excellence.
 Conduct a quality assurance program suited to the brewery and product mix. - Design a brewery unit, or offer educated input to a brewery design team.
 Wisely select, or help to select, equipment from among several choices.
 Oversee installation of it to contemporary standards.
-Make logical and useful evaluations of processes used in a brewery and select appropriate options. - Undertake a wide variety of problem solving tasks related to product quality, process efficiency or plant design.
+Make logical and useful evaluations of processes used in a brewery and select appropriate options. - Undertake a wide variety of problem-solving tasks related to product quality, process efficiency or plant design. - Understand beer flavors and their origins.
+Manage a sensory quality control program including data analysis and communication.
+Design, execute and analyze flavor data to inform brewery decisions, including selecting raw materials, developing new products, ensuring the quality and consistency of existing products and determining process parameters and beer shelf life.
+Integrate consumer feedback into the product development process. - Apply sensory science principles and techniques to inform everyday product and process decisions.